Call us at 1-800-238-2811 for antennas or repeaters Mouse over menu items to view

 Questions

-The correct application of a repeater system is to take existing good signal from outside a building and bring it inside where reception needs to be improved.
-A properly configured and operating repeater system is a wonderous thing!
-Placing calls from inside a building where you previously couldn't get reception seems almost like a miracle!
+The correct application of a repeater system is to take existing good signal from outside a building, amplfiy it and bring it inside where reception needs to be improved.
 However, there are a few things to know before you purchase a repeater system.
-A properly designed system will bring signal to the areas you want--an improperly configured system will likely provide disappointing results.
-Please read over the following information to learn how a repeater system may help your situation.
-This tutorial will provide you with much of the information you will need to purchase a repeater system.
-If after reading you still have questions, please call us.
-We'll be happy to help you.
-1(800) 238-2811
+A properly applied system will bring signal to the areas you want--an improperly applied system will give disappointing results.
+Please read over the following information to learn how a repeater system can help for your application.
+This tutorial will provide you with most of the information you will need to purchase a repeater system

 You MUST have Minimum Signal Levels - IMPORTANT!!